Proposition 47 Grant Program

 Proposition 47 grantees are required to use data and research to drive decision-making in the development, implementation, and evaluation of projects.
 All grantees are required to set aside at least 5 percent (or $25,000, whichever is greater) but not more than 10 percent of their total grant award for data collection and evaluation efforts, to include the development of a Local Evaluation Plan, Two-Year Preliminary Evaluation Report, and a Final Local Evaluation Report.
 The purpose of each report is as follows:

 - The Local Evaluation Plan describes the evaluation design or model that will be used to evaluate the effectiveness of project components.
-Local Evaluation Plans are due to the BSCC on December 31, 2019.

 - The Two-Year Preliminary Evaluation Report assess progress towards the goals and objectives described in the original proposal.
-Two-Year Preliminary Evaluation Reports are due to the BSCC on August 15, 2021.

 - The Final Evaluation Report determines whether the overall project was effective in meeting stated goals and objectives.
-Final Local Evaluation Reports are due to the BSCC on May 15, 2023.

 Grantees were encouraged to work with external evaluators in the development of an evaluation approach for their projects.
 The plans reflect a diversity in goals and objectives, outcome measures, and research designs.
 In some instances, interim Local Evaluation Plans are provided to allow grantees additional time to select an evaluator.